Deep-MI/fsqc/docker/Docker.md

 # QATools Docker

 Here we provide a [`Dockerfile`](Dockerfile) that can be used to create a Docker image and subsequently run the qatools scripts within a Docker container.
+The main advantage of using virtualization technologies like Docker or Singularity is to create a controlled environment, with fixed versions of installable packages, which greatly helps with the stability and reproducibility of the analyses.

 The docker image will be based on Ubuntu, contain the qatools scripts, the lapy and brainprint libraries, and any additionally required packages from the Ubuntu distribution.